Spark New Zealand Mobile: 4G LTE Network

-In 2017, Spark started a rollout for LTE Advanced also known as 4.5G delivering speeds up to 1 Gbps.
+In 2017, Spark started a rollout for LTE Advanced also marketed as 4.5G, delivering speeds up to 1 Gbps.
 This feature is compatible with most higher-end smartphones and cellular tablets.

-5G Network
+5G network

-Spark launched its 5G Wireless Broadband service on September 26, 2019 in Alexandra, Westport, Twizel, Tekapo, Hokitika and Clyde.
+Spark launched its 5G Wireless Broadband service on 26 September 2019, in Alexandra, Westport, Twizel, Tekapo, Hokitika and Clyde.

 Spark launched its 5G Mobile service in July 2020.
 Spark 5G is N78 in the 3500 MHz range and is compatible with selected devices such as the Apple iPhone 12 series or Samsung Galaxy 5G series.
 As of November 2021; Spark 5G is still free for all customers.